Skip to main content

 (A) Square plots tended by autonomous mowers are uniformly lush and green, while traditionally mowed square plots are not and have obvious wear lines.
 (B) Example grass blades on the left are uniformly green with clean, straight cuts from mowing, while the example grass blades on the right have jagged cuts and lack uniform green color.

-Figure 2.
-Images showing (a) winter dormancy differences in February 2019 and (b) a quality of cut comparison between an autonomous mower (left) and traditional mower (right) in 2018.
+Figure 3.
+Images showing a) winter dormancy differences in February 2019 and b) a quality of cut comparison between an autonomous mower (left) and a traditional mower (right) in 2018.

 Credit: J. Bryan Unruh, UF/IFAS